 Pack bars and restaurants

-You can’t do this on land, either, so this shouldn’t come as a surprise.
+You’re advised against doing this on land, either, so this shouldn’t come as a surprise.
 Ships, in general, will be less crowded than usual; Arroyo predicts that ships will operate at 60 to 70 percent capacity.
 “This means that cruises will be less crowded, so that passengers can practice safe distancing measures,” he says.
-Sure enough, this means that six-foot distance markers will be fairly omnipresent on the ships.
-In particular, social distancing will be especially enforced in indoor spaces.
+Even on ships that reach the 95 percent vaccine threshold who decide to relax regulations for guests and crew, it’s likely that capacity will still be reduced.
 “You may not be able to enjoy restaurants, theaters, bars, kids’ areas, etc., with the same amount of people as done in the past,” Dr. Haynes says. “[These spaces] will have a reduced maximum occupancy to allow for social distancing.”
 Here are some more ways restaurants will be different in the future.